aws-samples/lambda-refarch-fileprocessing/pipeline/README.md

 To get started you just need to deploy the pipeline CloudFormation stack using the template found in this repository under pipeline/pipeline.yaml in order for this to be successful you will need to provide some additional information.

+  * GitHubToken: GitHub OAuthToken with access to be able to clone the repository.
+You can find more information in the [GitHub Documentation](https://github.com/settings/tokens)
+  * AlarmRecipientEmailAddress: You will need to provide an email address that can be used for configuring notifications

+Optionally, if you are deploying from your own repository you will need to also provide:

-  GitHubRepoName: The name of the GitHub repository hosting your source code.
+  * GitHubRepoName: The name of the GitHub repository hosting your source code.
+By default it points to the AWSLabs repo.

-  GitHubRepoBranch: The GitHub repo branch code pipeline should watch for changes on.
+  * GitHubRepoBranch: The GitHub repo branch code pipeline should watch for changes on.
 This defaults to master, but any branch can be used.

-  GitHubRepoOwner: the GitHub repository owner. e.g. awslabs
+  * GitHubRepoOwner: the GitHub repository owner. e.g. awslabs

-  GitHubToken: GitHub OAuthToken with access to be able to clone the repository.
-You can find more information in the [GitHub Documentation](https://github.com/settings/tokens)

-  AlarmRecipientEmailAddress: You will need to provide an email address that can be used for configuring notifications

 ### Deploying the template

 You can deploy the template using either the [AWS Console](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) or the [AWS CLI](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-cli-creating-stack.html)

+[TODO] Insert quick link to create CFN stack
+##### Example CLI Deployment

+> aws cloudformation deploy --template-file pipeline/pipeline.yaml --stack-name "lambda-file-refarch-pipeline" --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --parameter-overrides GitHubToken="**{replace with your GitHub Token}**" AlarmRecipientEmailAddress="**{replace with your admin email}**"

+### Deploying twice for a Development and Production example.

+You can actually deploy the pipeline twice to give two seperate envionments.
+Allowing you to create a simple dev to production workflow.

+Deploy the first stack using a stack name of "lambda-file-refarch-pipeline-dev" update the **AppName** parameter to be environment specific. e.g. "lambda-file-refarch-dev" and make sure to update the branch to the development one.

+Example CLI Deployment for development pipeline

+> aws cloudformation deploy --template-file pipeline/pipeline.yaml --stack-name "lambda-file-refarch-pipeline" --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --parameter-overrides AppName="lambda-file-refarch-dev" GitHubToken="**{replace with your GitHub Token}**" AlarmRecipientEmailAddress="**{replace with your admin email}**" GitHubRepoBranch="develop"

+Once that has deployed and the application stack has also succesfully deployed you can provision the production pipeline stack.

+> aws cloudformation deploy --template-file pipeline/pipeline.yaml --stack-name "lambda-file-refarch-pipeline" --capabilities "CAPABILITY_IAM" "CAPABILITY_NAMED_IAM" --parameter-overrides AppName="lambda-file-refarch-prod" GitHubToken="**{replace with your GitHub Token}**" AlarmRecipientEmailAddress="**{replace with your admin email}**" GitHubRepoBranch="master"

 ## Clean-up